 Need-based Financial Aid

 McGill's wide range of Financial Aid programs help to ensure that no qualified full-time student in a degree program, regardless of geographic origin, will be prevented from starting or continuing their studies for financial reasons alone.

 McGill also administers Government Student Loans & Bursaries, designed to supplement your resources.
 We can help you determine which federal/provincial program applies to you.

-Please note: The Student Aid Office is committed to helping you, but it is your responsibility to meet important deadlines and requirements.
-Government aid applications should be submitted by June 15th to ensure assessment in time for start of term.
+Please note: The Student Aid Office is committed to helping you but it is your responsibility to meet important deadlines and requirements.
+Government aid applications should be submitted by June 15th to ensure assessment in time for the start of term.
 Ensure all required supporting documentation is sent on a timely basis to avoid delays.

 Tuition Payment Deferral